amandoabreu/amandoabreu.github.io/index.markdown

 hello: "Hey there!"
 ---

-I'm a generalist with an affinity for technology, people, and all in-betweens.
+Idiosyncratic generalist with special affinity for the future of education, society, and humanity.